Dawitdaniel91/R_Analysis/README.md

 ## Deliverable 3: T-Test on Suspension Coils

+T-tests were run on the suspension coil data to determine if all manufacturing lots, and each lot individually, are statistically different from the population mean of 1,500 pounds per square inch (PSI).
+The results of the t-tests across all lots and each individual lot are below.

 ##### summary of the t-test results across all manufacturing lots

 ##### T-test for lot1